populationtwo/camden-theme-documentation/docs/customization/theme-options.md

 1. __Heading__ — Sermons module heading.

 - __View All Page__ — Select the Sermons parent page where the View All button links to.
+Default: `/sermons`.

 - __View All Button Text__ — Replace View All text with other text.